NERC-CEH/rse_group/team/100_days.md

 * To make it easier for scientists to "make good decisions"/adopt good practices in projects heavily involving software/code
 * To develop resources, such as template repositories, and guides as part of the above bullet point, based on our experiences
 * To shape the future national-scale digital infrastructure UKCEH is building
-* Floods and Droughts Resilience Infrastructure (find and reuse hydrological data)
+* Floods and Droughts Resilience Infrastructure (find and reuse hydrological data) ` ---  resilient and sustainable DRI ??
+FDRI is one of the projects under DRI`
-* National Capability UK (share, link and reuse environmental monitoring data)
+* National Capability UK (share, link and reuse environmental monitoring data) `---- suggestions: * National Capability for freshwater, terrestrial and atmosphere science - support researchers, governments, business and society. https://www.ceh.ac.uk/our-science/our-national-role.
+Our innovation portfolio https://www.ceh.ac.uk/our-science/innovation`

 ## Roles and functions

 * Lots of people in RSE or RSE-like roles, attached to groups or projects
 * First attempt by UKCEH to build a central group - hired six of us at once!
-* Our area of the org has social scientists, data scientists, devops specialists
+* Our area of the org has social scientists, data scientists, devops specialists `-----Environmental scientists, UX researchers, semantics experts?`
 * Flat team structure, trying to be conscious about communications norms

 ## Culture building